 The next morning, dad had sorrowful news for us.
 Sam apparently had been in the front yard that night and had been hit by a shotgun blast.
 He was gone.
 I don’t know whether dad ever caught the coward, but I hope karma did.

-Sam the Collie loved romps with Ricky, left, and cousin Chuck Hancock who went on to become a star songwriter and performer in the Inspirational Country Music field.
+Sam the Collie loved romps with Jewell's son Ricky, left, and his cousin Chuck Hancock who has become a star songwriter and performer in the Country and Gospel music fields.